 Turn off heat and transfer bacon to a paper towel-lined plate.
-Reserve the pan with the bacon fat.

-In the same pan, melt 2 tablespoons of butter, then add olive oil and the Brussels sprouts, season with salt, pepper, garlic powder and onion powder.
-Cook on medium high heat to ensure browning of the sprouts.
+- In the same pan, melt 2 tablespoons of butter, then add olive oil and the Brussels sprouts.
+Season them with salt, pepper, garlic powder, onion powder and dried thyme right in the pan.

 - Cook Brussels sprouts on medium high heat for 8-10 minutes to ensure browning of the sprouts.
 Scrape up any browned bits from the bottom of the pan while cooking.